alvacat/careers-leveraging-your-network/README.md

 Remember: cultivating a strong professional network is a long-term game.
 Even when you’re not actively looking for a new opportunity, you should still be building new connections as well as nurturing existing ones.

+## Assignment- Leveraging Your Network

+Create a new Google doc.
+Remember to title it with ""Your Name" + Leveraging Your Network."

+This will be the start of many emails you'll write to people in your network, so we'll keep this one short.

+Think of someone in your network who can introduce you to someone you'd like to be connected to.
+Then using the tips above, write in the Google document, the email that you would send to that person.

+**Submit** your resume to careerprep@flatironschool.com.
+Remember in the subject line to include your name and this specific assignment.

+In this case, your email subject line will be “”Your Name” + Leveraging Your Network”

+In the body of your email again include:

+>Your Name

+>Assignment Title

+>Your City, State

+>Url to this specific Google document

+Update your Careers Prep Tracker sheet with the date submitted.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-leveraging-your-network'>Careers Leveraging Your Network </a> on Learn.co and start learning to code for free.</p>